Rainfusion/rainfusion/README.md

 ## Acknowledgments

 * Saturnyoshi for creating RoR Modloader and helping out with aesthetics.
-* Uziskull for creating the icons for the information launcher.
+* Uziskull and Saturnyoshi for creating the icons for the information launcher.